vunguyenq/adventofcode/README.md

-# Code repository for coding challenge adventofcode2021
+# Code repository for coding challenge adventofcode
 This repository contains code and puzzle inputs for Advent of Code: https://adventofcode.com

 To add a new year folder, set YEAR variable in Makefile.